 While many American kids go to day camps or sleep-away summer camps, French kids often go to something a little different: les colonies de vacances, often shortened to “les colos.”
 At the end of the 19th century, Swiss pastor Hermann Walter Bion organized the first colonies de vacances for underprivileged children in Zurich.
 These camps quickly became popular throughout Europe.
 In France, after the First World War, les colonies de vacances became part of the French educational system.
 Their golden age was between 1930 and 1960: in the 1960s, over 4 million French kids attended these camps every summer!
 Today, over a million kids still attend these camps, but their popularity has been waning, as this article reports.

 - To get an idea of what French summer camps are like, we highly recommend watching the popular feel-good comedy Nos Jours Heureux (Those Happy Days).
-Watch the trailer above!
+Watch the trailer below!

 Helpful French Vacation Vocabulary